UPC/ravada/docs/docs/INSTALL.rst

 OS
 --

-Ravada works in any Linux distribution but we only support the package for `Ubuntu <https://www.ubuntu.com/download/>`_ , Debian and `Fedora <https://getfedora.org/es/>`_ server.
+Ravada works in any Linux distribution but we only support the package for `Canonical Ltd. Ubuntu <https://www.ubuntu.com/download/>`_ , Debian and `Fedora <https://getfedora.org/es/>`_ server.

 You can also install Ravada using Docker.